hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4320

 But if they turn away, We have not sent you as their keeper; your duty is only to convey the message.
-If We give man a taste of Our mercy, he exults in it; but when a calamity befalls him because of what their hands have sent forth, then man becomes totally ungrateful.
+If We give man a taste of Our mercy, he exults in it; but when a calamity befalls them because of what their hands have sent forth, then man becomes totally ungrateful.

 # 4321